EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-contract.md

 6. Click “Get Data” to populate Multi-Index Table Raw Data with stored smart contract data.

 ### Push "restart" to the Testnet to restart the Game
-The restart action takes three parameters, the challenger, the host, and by.
-Therefore the required payload in json format is:
+The restart action takes three parameters, the "challenger", the "host", and "by".
+The required payload in json format is:

 ```json
 {